Skyost/SkimpleComponents/README.md

 ## Customizing Bootstrap

+By default, SkimpleComponents includes Bootstrap with [these options](https://github.com/Skyost/SkimpleComponents/blob/master/src/style.scss).
-You're free to customize Bootstrap styles !
+But you're free to customize it !
 First, create your an `app.scss` file (in your `assets` folder) containing these lines :

 ```scss